Tiki torches are popular outdoor lights. They appear in diverse styles and sizes, but they share some traits.

 Keep fuel-filled tiki torches upright to prevent explosions.

-Keeping your tiki torchesOpens in a new tab. from going off unexpectedly can be done in a few different ways:
+Keeping your tiki torches from going off unexpectedly can be done in a few different ways:

 • Keep your tiki torch upright at all times when it contains fuel.
 This will prevent any liquid fuel from escaping through the bottom of the torch and coming into contact with a pilot light or flame.